dora-metrics/pelorus/exporters/committime/README.md

 * GitHub Enterprise (including private endpoints)
 * Gitlab

-For the `Image` resources we get commit time from the:
+For the `Image` resources we get commit time from (in order of priority):

-* Value of an `io.openshift.build.commit.date` within the the `Docker Labels`
+* Docker Labels: the `io.openshift.build.commit.date` label
-* Value of an `io.openshift.build.commit.date` within specified `COMMIT_DATE_ANNOTATION` env. variable, that defaults to `io.openshift.build.commit.date`
+* Image annotations: using the annotation name configured by the `COMMIT_DATE_ANNOTATION` env variable (defaults to `io.openshift.build.commit.date`)

 ## Annotated Binary (local) source build support